ggenelot/WILIAM_model_VENSIM/README.md

+This is a fork from the WILIAM project.
+It aims at trying multiple damage functions in the WILIAM model.

 # WILIAM (Vensim)

 This repository contains the WILIAM model in the VENSIM version.
 This model is one of the results from LOCOMOTION project, and its development continues after the project.